XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 ## Send an Exchange Listing Request to XRP Charts

-Contact xxx@xxxxx.com to request that your exchange be listed on XRP Charts. ***TODO: alternatively, do we want to just have them submit everything via a Google Form like this one, for example? https://docs.google.com/forms/d/e/1FAIpQLScszfq7rRLAfArSZtvitCyl-VFA9cNcdnXLFjURsdCQ3gHW7w/viewform***
+Contact <xrpcharts_support@ripple.com> to request that your exchange be listed on XRP Charts.

-In the request be sure to include:

-- A link to your API documentation
+In the request, be sure to include a link to your API documentation

-- ***TODO: Anything else we want them to provide?***